National Science Foundation

 Grant in 2016

-Navipoint Genomics is a bioinformatics analysis software company based in Chicago, Illinois, founded in 2015.
-The company specializes in developing software that enables the rapid analysis of entire human genomes, facilitating large-scale genomic studies.
-Its technology streamlines the transfer and examination of genomic data, significantly reducing analysis time while enhancing the ability to detect gene expression changes and fusion transcripts at the whole-transcriptome level.
-This advanced capability allows clients to achieve higher reporting quality with increased confidence and fewer false negatives in their genomic analyses.
+Navipoint Genomics is a bioinformatics analysis software developer headquartered in Chicago, Illinois, and founded in 2015.
+The company specializes in the analysis of entire human genomes, providing tools that enhance the speed and efficiency of large-scale genomic analysis.
+Its software facilitates the transfer and examination of full human genomes, significantly reducing analysis time.
+Additionally, Navipoint Genomics develops a pipeline that enables the investigation of gene expression changes and the detection of fusion transcripts at the whole-transcriptome level.
+This capability allows clients to achieve improved reporting quality, characterized by high confidence values and fewer false negatives in their genomic analyses.

 Petronics